Yechezkel Taub (Yablon): New life

 Reports of the annihilation of Polish Jewry caused Taub enormous distress.
 He had failed his Polish followers and sent many elderly and infirm emigrés back to Poland.
 He was also certain their remaining relatives in Kfar Hasidim blamed him for their deaths, though the Jewish National Fund had forced him to do so.
 Distraught, and believing he had no Hasidim left to call him Rebbe, he abandoned not only the title, but all the trappings of Orthodox Jewry.

 The construction and drafting skills he had picked up in the shipyards were useful for starting a real estate and construction business.
 A few of his construction and real estate partners knew of his past life, as well as some minor Hasidic personalities based in Los Angeles.
 They protected his confidentiality, notably even when a Hasid recalled his experience with the Yabloner Rebbe in Europe in his presence.

 When he was about 70, Taub suffered major financial setbacks.
 His business empire collapsing, he could not even pay the property tax on his developments.
 He became sick and was hospitalized.
 Some introspection prompted by sick visits from a journalist and a secularized Israeli relative, Top Gun author Ehud Yonay, led him to decide to pursue a college degree.

 In 1972, upon becoming well again, Taub enrolled in San Fernando Valley State College, now California State University, Northridge (CSUN).
 He gained some public notoriety as the septuagenarian living in a dormitory with typical college kids.
 He earned a bachelor's degree in psychology in 1975.
 He completed a Master's dissertation in 1978, a book about his counseling of recovering drug addicts, named Paradise Cove—They Escaped the Cuckoo's Nest.
+The manuscript was believed lost for decades until two surviving copies were rediscovered and it was published in 2026 by Pini Dunner, generating renewed public interest in Taub’s life and work.